vgmda/ASPNETServer/README.md

 }

 ```
 The class is the DBContext class and used to query from a database and group together changes that will then be written back to the DB.
+It consists of two methods, `OnConfiguring()` and `OnModelCreating()`.

+`OnConfiguring()`: Configure the context to connect to SQLite database.
+`OnModelCreating()`: This method is called only once when the first instance of a derived context is created.
+The idea is to override this method and populate with the pre-existing data.

 `AppDBContext.cs`
 ```c#